 Members is a complete solution for user and content control.
 You can edit and create new user roles, assign multiple roles to users and adjust content permissions – all in a slick GUI.

-Peter’s Login Redirect lets you create login/logout/registration redirects for users by roles, capabilities or specific individuals.
-Very handy for those times when you want users to see specific content after they perform a member-related action.
+Peter’s Login Redirect lets you create login/logout/registration redirects for users by roles, capabilities, or specific individuals.
+It’s very handy for those times when you want users to see specific content after performing a member-related action.

-Many times, site owners don’t want lower level users to have access to the WordPress dashboard.
+Often, site owners don’t want lower-level users to access the WordPress dashboard.
 Remove Dashboard Access can be used to redirect users with specific roles or capabilities to another URL and keep them away from the dashboard.

 Membership has its Benefits

-The needs of membership sites can be very unique.
-Each has their own goals, challenges and desired functionality.
+The needs of membership sites can be unique.
+Each has its own goals, challenges, and desired functionality.
 Fortunately, there are WordPress plugins available for just about every type of membership site imaginable.